-If a woman has had PPCM during pregnancy, research suggests that she has an increased chance of getting it again in future pregnancies, even if she recovers completely.
-Pregnancy followed by PPCM therefore needs to be carefully planned and prevented until the heart has sufficiently recovered to be able to tolerate another pregnancy.
-A discussion about appropriate contraception will be part of the postnatal care, so that women with a history of PPCM are protected from the potential risks of an unplanned pregnancy.
+If a woman has had PPCM during pregnancy, research suggests that she has an increased chance of getting it again in future pregnancies.
+Pregnancy following PPCM therefore needs to be carefully planned and prevented until the heart has recovered well enough to be able to cope with another pregnancy.
+A discussion about appropriate contraception will be part of the maternity postnatal care, so that women with a history of PPCM can be advised how to protect themselves from the potential risks of an unplanned pregnancy.

 Becoming pregnant again before the heart has properly recovered can worsen the mother's health and can be potentially life-threatening.
 Very occasionally, in severe cases, where an unplanned pregnancy threatens the health of the mother early in pregnancy, the medical team may advise a termination of pregnancy in order to protect the mother.
-For this reason it is strongly advised to use reliable contraception to prevent pregnancy occurring before the heart is fully recovered.
+For a: 75a Woodside Road, Amersham, Bucks, HP6 6AA t: 01494 791224 facebook.com/cardiomyopathyuk